 Authority and Ability to Conduct Business.
 Contractor is engaged in the business of, and has developed the requisite expertise necessary to perform the Services.
 Contractor and its agents, employees and subcontractors have the capability, experience, expertise, and means required to perform the Services and the Services will be performed using personnel, equipment and materials qualified and/or suitable to perform the Services.
 Contractor acknowledges that Company is relying on Contractor’s expertise and knowledge.
 Contractor represents that it has authority to conduct business in each location where the Services are to be performed.
 Each party hereto represents and warrants that the person executing this Agreement on its behalf is duly authorized and empowered to do so and that all formalities necessary for its approval of this Agreement have been satisfied.

 Standard of Care.
-Contractor represents and warrants that it will perform in a good and workmanlike manner and exercise the degree of care, skill, and diligence in the performance of the Services, including providing Seconded Personnel and acquiring rights of way, machinery, equipment or unique services under Section 6.2, in accordance and consistent with industry standards for similar circumstances.
+Contractor represents and agrees that it will perform in a good and workmanlike manner and exercise the degree of care, skill, and diligence in the performance of the Services, including providing Seconded Personnel and acquiring rights of way, machinery, equipment or unique services under Section 6.2, in accordance and consistent with industry standards for similar circumstances.
 Contractor shall, within the time for original performance under the Tasking Letter (unless extended by mutual agreement) reperform Services or any portion thereof which fail to: (i) satisfy the foregoing standard of care; (ii) meet the stated requirements of the Tasking Letter issued by Company requesting such Services; or (iii) be in accordance with the standards, specifications, procedures or written instructions as set forth in the Tasking Letter.
-Such re-performance shall consist of all corrective services, within the Scope of Services set forth in the applicable Tasking Letter(s) and as amended from time to time, necessary to conform to the foregoing warranty.
+Such re-performance shall consist of all corrective services, within the Scope of Services set forth in the applicable Tasking Letter(s) and as amended from time to time, necessary to conform to the foregoing representation and agreement.
 Contractor may, in its sole discretion and without penalty, withhold payment for any Services which require reperformance until the same are acceptably reperformed in the reasonable judgment of Company.
 All costs incurred by Contractor in performing such corrective Services shall be for Contractor’s account, and Company shall not be required to pay for any such corrective Services.
 Contractor shall continue re-performance of the defective Services until such re-performance is completed.
 In the event that Company determines that Contractor is either not capable of reperforming the corrections or not capable of performing such corrections in time to meet Company’s requirements, Company may at Contractor’s expense have the Services reperformed by a third party.

 Administration and Staffing.
 Contractor represents and warrants that it will use utmost skill, efforts and judgment to further the interests of Company, to furnish efficient business administration and supervision, and to furnish at all times an adequate supply of personnel and materials.